How to Write a Notice to Move Out Letter [+ FREE Template]

 What is a lease termination letter?

 A lease termination letter is sent when a landlord terminates a tenant’s lease before the original lease’s expiration date.
-A termination of tenancy can occur if a tenant violates their lease.
+A tenancy can be terminated if a tenant violates their lease.

-Alternatively, termination of tenancy can occur if a landlord sells their property or wishes to make extensive modifications and repairs to a tenant’s unit.
+Alternatively, termination of tenancy may occur if a landlord sells the property or wishes to make extensive modifications or repairs to a tenant’s unit.

 How many days’ notice does a landlord have to give to vacate?

 The answer to this question relies on what is stated in your lease.
-If your lease mentions that you have to give 30 to 60 days advanced notice, then you have to abide by your lease.
-Also, many states have different laws in place for how much notice you have to give before telling a tenant to vacate.
-It’s good to protect yourself legally by checking with these local laws just in case anything has changed or if there is an error with your lease.
+If your lease requires 30 to 60 days’ advance notice, you have to abide by it.
+Also, many states have different laws about how much notice you must give before telling a tenant to vacate.
+It’s a good idea to protect yourself legally by checking local laws, just in case anything has changed or there is an error in your lease.

 Additionally, it’s a good idea to give your tenant as much notice as possible.
-This will grant them more time to plan their transition out of your property and find somewhere else to live.
+This will give them more time to plan their transition off your property and find somewhere else to live.

 download our free guide to tenant retention